waldur/waldur-docs/docs/admin-guide/mastermind-configuration/features.md

 Show type field in project create dialog.

+## rancher.apps

+Render Rancher apps as a separate tab in resource details page.

 ## rancher.volume_mount_point

 Allow to select mount point for data volume when Rancher cluster is provisioned.